hashicorp/vault/website/source/docs/config/index.html.md

 After the configuration is written, use the `-config` flag with `vault server` to specify where the configuration is.

+Starting with 0.5.2, limited configuration options can be changed on-the-fly by sending a SIGHUP to the server process.
+These are denoted below.

 ## Reference

 * `backend` (required) - Configures the storage backend where Vault data